-- If it shows the "Settle" action, He may immediately build 1 structure (see below).
-If it is a B-tile, He may even build 2 structures. - If it shows the "Cattle-breeding" action, He immediately places 1 cattle (see below).
-If it is a B-tile, He additionally advances His marker 1 space on the cactus track. - In all other cases, He advances His marker 1 space on the cactus track; if it is a B-tile, even 2 spaces. - B) After that, the Wise Eminence chooses one of the 3 actions depicted on the solo tile, always opting for the action of the action strip that is furthest up on the action board.
+- If it shows the "Settle" action, they may immediately build 1 structure (see below).
+If it is a B-tile, they may even build 2 structures. - If it shows the "Cattle-breeding" action, they immediately place 1 cattle (see below).
+If it is a B-tile, they additionally advance their marker 1 space on the cactus track. - In all other cases, they advance their marker 1 space on the cactus track; if it is a B-tile, even 2 spaces. - B) After that, the Wise Eminence chooses one of the 3 actions depicted on the solo tile, always opting for the action of the action strip that is furthest up on the action board.
 Then the action strip is placed at the very bottom of the action board, as usual.